-- 1. New Communist(1) economic and military aid to the LDCs in 1974 declined to \$2.6 billion, the lowest level in four years.
+- 1. New Communist(1) economic and military aid to the LDCs in 1974 declined to \$2.6 billion, the lowest level in three years.
 The bulk of this downturn was in military aid which fell considerably from the high crisis levels of 1973. - 2.
 Commitments of new economic aid were down 20% on 1973 aid levels and 40% from the record 1971-1972 levels(2). - 3.
 Despite this reduced programme, there are no signs of a basic change in Communist aid policy.
 Programmes currently operative continued more or less at the same pace as in most recent years, and the number of Communist personnel both military and economic stationed in the LDCs increased.
 Commercial exchanges have also increased sharply. - 4.
 Consistent with patterns that have emerged over the past twenty years, Communist nations continued in 1974 to provide economic aid on a very selective basis for projects in countries where they are interested in expanding their politico-strategic influence primarily and their economic ties only in the second place. - 5.
-Of particular interest in the Soviet aid distribution pattern in 1974 was a renewal of interest in Latin America with particular attention focused on Argentina which became the beneficiary of large Communist export credits with the purpose of reducing the huge trade deficit of this country with the USSR.
-Additionally, it is noteworthy that, as in the last three years, there was the almost complete absence of any new Soviet commitments to Black Africa which apparently has more to gain from Chinese aid, the latter being geared more effectively to meet the less sophisticated needs of the local economies. - 6.
-In contrast to fluctuating aid extensions and deliveries, there was a relatively steady growth in the number of Communist economic technicians in the LDCs, LDC students in Communist academic institutions and LDC technical trainees in Communist countries.
-Chinese technicians still predominate, reflecting Peking's continued heavy commitments to Africa, - USSR, 6 Eastern countries (Warsaw Pact) and China For purposes of uniformity and of comparison with international Western aid figures, the value of Communist credits is expressed in current dollars: consequently actual drop in extensions and drawings may, in physical terms, be less than indicated where in 1974 some 90% of all Chinese technicians were employed.
-The USSR continues to host more foreign students than any other Communist country, offering over 400 specialities at more than 800 universities.
-This contrasts with the very small and highly selective academic programme offered by China.
+Of particular interest in the Soviet aid distribution pattern in 1974 was a renewal of interest in Latin America with particular attention focused on Argentina which became the beneficiary of large Communist export credits.
+As an exception to the general rule underlying Soviet aid motivations, Moscow's credit aid to Argentina appears to have been aimed at helping to reduce that country's huge trade deficit with the USSR and Eastern Europe.
+This does not, of course, exclude subsequent Soviet political activities in a country torn both economically and socially.
+Additionally, it is noteworthy that, as in the last three years, there was the almost complete absence of any new Soviet commitments to Black Africa which apparently has most to gain from Chinese aid, the latter being geared more effectively to meet the less sophisticated needs of the local economies. - USSR, 6 Eastern countries (Warsaw Pact) and China For purposes of uniformity and of comparison with international Western aid figures, the value of Communist credits is expressed in current dollars: consequently actual drop in extensions and drawings may, in physical terms, be less than indicated.